Data enrichment part IV: selecting data providers

 - Cost Model

-Data providers use different pricing schemes.
+Data vendors and providers use different pricing schemes.
 All else being equal, the best-fit cost mode can help you maximize the ROI of your data investment.
 Here are the most common models and when they make the most sense:

 - Credits / A-La-Carte – You buy a basket of credits and those credits can be used for different levels of services.
 For example, email validation usually costs the fewest credits, appending existing leads costs more, acquiring a new lead costs even more, and acquiring additional data like direct dial phone numbers and social data may cost even more.
 The benefit of this model is that you can maximize your budget given your desired mix of data needs.
 However, tracking usage and budgeting can get tricky.